 I offer tuition (in person or online) in the following:

 I can also offer more general musical coaching, including for ensembles.

 I teach from my home (in person or online), in Brentwood town centre (a short walk from the High Street or from Brentwood railway station).
 Lessons are given on a pay‐as‐you‐go basis (i.e.: although it is usually advisable to have regular lessons, there is no contractual obligation to do so — pupils wanting only a one‐off lesson are welcome).

 Teaching is not about telling the pupil what to do: it should involve attuning him/her to perceive his/her own strengths and weaknesses, and to appreciate the demands of the music.
-In practice, this means that the teacher must resist the temptation to simply point out errors and immediately cite the "correct" solution; instead, the teacher must draw to the pupil's attention the erroneous matter at hand and guide him/her (with a few carefully chosen words and gestures) towards understanding for himself/herself what he/she needs to do (and writing up the solutions in his/her own handwriting), and why.
+In practice, this means that the teacher must resist the temptation to simply point out errors and immediately cite the "correct" solution; instead, the teacher must draw to the pupil’s attention the erroneous matter at hand and guide him/her (with a few carefully chosen words and gestures) towards understanding for himself/herself what he/she needs to do (and writing up the solutions in his/her own handwriting), and why.
 It is my belief that a pupil learns far more by spending two minutes scrutinising an issue that the teacher has brought to his/her attention, than by being told in two seconds, "X was wrong; it should be Y".

 Discipline and thorough planning are vital to making progress as a pianist.
 However, this should neither be taken to entail interminable scales, nor depriving performances of spontaneity.
-On the contrary, it is my belief that equipping a pupil with a robust technique is ultimately a means to an end: achieving a security and certitude that will enable him or her to give confident and spirited performances (which may well be paratactic in nature), unhampered by nerves.
+On the contrary, it is my belief that equipping a pupil with a robust technique is ultimately a means to an end: achieving a security and certitude that will enable him/her to give consistently confident and spirited performances (which may well be paratactic or even improvisatory in nature), unhampered by nerves.